 History of Resource Development

-UPDATED: Final Report: History and Historiography of Natural Resource Development in the Arctic (PDF)
+Updated: The History and Historiography of Natural Resource Development in the Arctic: The State of the Literature

 The history of resource development across the Arctic and the main areas regarding impacts of these developments on northern communities.